3 myths and best practices for writing browse abandonment email subject lines that work

 For example, one customer used the subject line “Final notice….
 (4 hours left)” and received an open rate of less than 15%, If your subscriber feels pressured, odds are they’re going to say “forget it” and not open your email.

-Ideas for browse abandonment subject lines
+20 examples of browse abandonment email subject lines

 Simple yet effective